 Is it worth more of your time going out there to find a job, or does it make more sense to hire someone who’s been doing it for over ten years to do it for you?

 If you’re a normal human being, chances are, you’ll say the first one (unless you’re an egomaniacal writer like I am).

-Throughout the course of my career, I’ve heard so many professionals crying out for more time to find the right jobs, and have an opportunity to sell themselves out there.
+Throughout my career, I’ve heard so many professionals crying out for more time to find the right jobs and have an opportunity to sell themselves out there.

 But how can you do that when:

 - You’re wasting your own valuable time writing your resume when you could be out there networking and selling your services?